natesales/pathvector/docs/docs/cli.md

 ---
 ## Usage
 ```
-Pathvector is a declarative routing platform for BGP which automates route optimization and control plane configuration with secure and repeatable routing policies.
+Pathvector is a declarative BGP routing platform that automates route optimization and control plane configuration with secure and repeatable routing policy.

 Usage:
   pathvector [flags]